ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 In summary, this Lambda function creates an SNS topic and subscribes an email address to it.
 It then checks the temperature data from the event, and if the temperature exceeds the threshold, it sends an email notification via SNS.

-After making these changes, the Lambda code editor will look as shown below:
+After making these changes, the Lambda code editor looks as shown below:

 ![fig9](Figures/09.png)